mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 ### What is a Test?
 Describes a single situation or context in which tests are run.
 A test can contain multiple assertions

+Quiz: A situation or context in which verification checks are made.

 ### What is an assertion?
 This is the actual verification step to confirm that the data returned by your program or application is indeed what is expected.
 You make one or more assertions within a test.

+Quiz: A verification step to confirm that results returend by a program or application match the expected results.

 ## Using Minitest